aragonnetje6/python_algebra/README.md

 # python_algebra

-simple expression tree with derivatives implemented in python
+simple expression tree with derivatives and basic integrals implemented in python